edwardlocnguyen/Nguyen_Edward_Goldr_CaseStudy/README.md

 - User authentication and authorization via bcrypt security password hashing
 - Premium users get access to hundreds of datasets to track anonymized consumer data and analyze market trends

+## Technical Overview

+- Built on the Java-based Spring Boot framework
+- Follows the Model-View-Controller (MVC) design pattern
+- Uses bcrypt to hash user password upon sign-up for security
+- Utilizes Thymeleaf for displaying dynamic data and sending form data
+- Also uses HTML, CSS, JS, and Bootstrap for frontend design assistance

 ## Getting Started

 To run the app, you will need to have Java and Maven installed on your computer.
 Then, follow these steps: